dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-architecture.md

 Similarly, if a state store imposes restrictions on the size of a batch transaction, that may limit the number of parallel actions that can be scheduled by a workflow.

-Workflow state can be purged from a state store, purging all its history.
-Purging removes all metadata related to a specific workflow instance.
+Workflow state can be purged from a state store, including all its history.
+Each Dapr SDK exposes APIs for purging all metadata related to specific workflow instances.

 ## Workflow scalability